k4urman/noleftovers/README.md

-# leftovers
+# noleftovers

-Leftovers is a desktop application built with Java, Spring Boot, and JavaFX to reduce food waste by enabling users to share and claim free food based on their location.
+NoLeftovers is a desktop application built with Java, Spring Boot, and JavaFX to reduce food waste by enabling users to share and claim free food based on their location.
 Users can post food items, view nearby listings in a graphical interface, and claim available food, promoting sustainability and community engagement.

 ## Features
 - **Post Food**: Share food items with a title, description, and manually entered location (latitude and longitude).